Skip to main content

 Purpose

-The Principal Investigator (PI) will conduct a program of research for improving outcomes for teachers of students with autism spectrum disorder (ASD) while participating in mentoring and training activities to develop expertise in school-based research, mixed methods and group design research, and grant and publication writing.
+The principal investigator (PI) conducted a program of research for improving outcomes for teachers of students with autism spectrum disorder (ASD) while participating in mentoring and training activities to develop expertise in school-based research, mixed methods and group design research, and grant and publication writing.
 Teaching students with ASD requires knowledge of evidence-based practices and other unique skills that are often not taught in preservice programs.
 Without them, teachers may lack the ability and confidence to meet their students' needs and be at increased risk for stress and burnout.
 Given that stress and burnout are strongly associated with attrition, support for teachers of students with ASD is critical, especially for novice teachers in under-resourced schools.
-As such, the goal of the current study is to develop an induction program to support novice teachers of students with ASD who work in under-resourced schools.
+As such, the goal of the current study was to develop an induction program to support novice teachers of students with ASD who work in under-resourced schools.

 Project Activities